Air raids over eastern Syria near Iraqi border kill 6 Iran-backed militants

 The spike in tension has put Baghdad in a delicate situation.
 Iraqi Prime Minister Mohammed Shia al-Sudani has tried to ease the strain between the militant groups that helped him reach power and the U.S. where Iraq's foreign reserves are housed.

-The Boukamal region in Deir el-Zour, Syria, along the Iraqi border, has been a strategic area for Iran-backed militants after it was taken back from the extremist Islamic State group in 2019.
-U.S. coalition forces have conducted strikes targeting convoys there prior to recent tensions.
+The Boukamal region in Deir el-Zour, Syria, located along the Iraqi border, has been a strategic area for Iran-backed militants since it was taken back from the extremist Islamic State group in 2019.
+U.S. coalition forces conducted strikes targeting convoys there before the recent spike in tensions.

 —-